Cochin Jews: Since 1947

 Many of the migrants joined the moshavim (agricultural settlements) of Nevatim, Shahar, Yuval, and Mesilat Zion.
 Others settled in the neighbourhood of Katamon in Jerusalem, and in Beersheba, Ramla, Dimona, and Yeruham, where many Bene Israel had settled.
+The story is told succinctly in the award winning children's book The Blue Butterfly of Cochin, published by Kalaniot Books, with art by the Indian-American artist, Siona Benjamin.
 The migrated Cochin Jews still continue to speak Malayalam.
 Since the late 20th century, former Cochin Jews have also immigrated to the United States.
 It is recorded that currently only 26 Jews live in Kerala, who is located in different parts of Kerala such as Cochin, Kottayam and Thiruvalla.

 In Cochin, the Paradesi Synagogue is still active as a place of worship, but the Jewish community is very small.
 The building also attracts visitors as a historic tourist site.

+February 3, 2005, the Cochin Royal Family Heritage Historical Society along with the Jewish American Society for Historic Preservation and Dr. Kenneth X. Robbins M.D. presented a historical interpretive marker in the Kalikota Palace in Ernakulim.
+It is sited below the painting of His Highness, Rama Varma Pareekshith Thampuran, the Last Maharaja of Cochin.

+The text is written in English with Hebrew additions from the Prophet Jeremiah and the 72 Psalm of King David.

+″1949"...A glorious chapter of unbroken love and affection on the one hand, and deep devotion and loyalty on the other, between the Maharajas of Cochin and their Jewish subjects....
+The memory of your early association with this country has always been pleasant.
+Your people began to visit this coast as early as the days of King Solomon.
+In the early centuries of the Christian era, some of them left their hearts and homes and settled in Cochin.
+The people of Cochin welcomed you with open arms, and the Ruling Family protected you from plunder and persecution.
+My grandmother used to tell us of the very pleasant hours she and the other princesses of her age spent in the company of your womenfolk who usually gathered at the palace in the afternoon.
+This temple of historic importance is a standing monument of religious tolerance and hospitality that has prevailed here since time immemorial.
+I am glad to say no other people deserved such treatment better.
+You have, on occasions, more than one shown your unflinching loyalty to the King and country that adopted you and gave you shelter.
+I assure you that all legitimate interests of the minorities shall be scrupulously safeguarded..."

 Genetic analysis

 Genetic testing into the origins of the Cochin Jewish and other Indian Jewish communities noted that until the present day the Indian Jews maintained in the range of 3%-20% Middle Eastern ancestry, confirming the traditional narrative of migration from the Middle East to India.
 The tests noted however that the communities had considerable Indian admixture, exhibiting the fact that the Indian Jewish people "inherited their ancestry from Middle Eastern and Indian populations".